Skip To Main Content

 Innovation in NIL and Department Leadership

-LMU has emerged as a national leader among Division I-AAA institutions in the evolving Name, Image, and Likeness (NIL) landscape.
-The university was among the first to establish an NIL collective and a dedicated General Manager role, and recently launched Roar LMU to further align resources and strategy in the post–House Settlement environment.
+LMU has emerged as a national leader among Division I-AAA institutions in navigating the rapidly evolving collegiate athletics landscape.
+Pintens positioned LMU ahead of the curve at every stage: the university was the first in the country to establish an NIL collective, and Pintens personally created LMU’s institutional NIL agreement with student-athletes from scratch, negotiating directly with student-athlete agents.
+He appointed a dedicated General Manager for NIL and, following the House Settlement, launched Roar LMU to align donor resources and the revenue-sharing strategy further.

 Before joining LMU, Pintens spent seven years as Senior Associate Athletic Director at the University of Oregon, where he contributed to a period that produced 17 national championships.
 He previously held leadership roles at Louisiana State University, Marquette University, and the University of Texas–Pan American, building a national reputation for excellence in marketing, revenue generation, fan engagement, and strategic communications.